deeplime-io/onecode/docs/reference/cli/start.md

-# Run a project with Streamlit
+# Run a project in UI mode

 ::: onecode.cli.start